LazyRam/CSGO-PRACallmaps/README.md

 7. Once Map Loads Choose Team, Open Console with ` Tilda, Type exec PRACallmaps
 ![](images/Step.7.gif)
 ## Patch Notes
+### 2.19.20
+- tested all Dust2 Nades and Alias Groups -Various Fixes -all works Properly
+- Updated Aliases and Alias Groups to work with new Lineups
+- changed Dust2 Lineup Aliases to make it easier to add onto Alias Groups
 ### 2.18.20
 - added 2 Dust2 T Smoke -OneWayShortLedge
 - Removed some aliases that were over the 31 character limit -alias MolotovUnderRightWindowfromCTMid DCTML05